 Check if a property is a car free or low car housing development

-To check if a property or development is a car free or low car development, you can look at our map Go to http://bcc.maps.arcgis.com/apps/webappviewer/index.html?id=5d2d0afafb214c1c97362469ddf58840 (opens new window), which shows affected developments in each Residents' Parking Scheme.
-You'll need to zoom in.
+- look at our map Go to http://bcc.maps.arcgis.com/apps/webappviewer/index.html?id=5d2d0afafb214c1c97362469ddf58840 (opens new window), which shows affected developments in the CPZ and each RPS area (you'll need to zoom in)

-We update the list of car free or low car developments every 14 days.
+We update the list every 14 days.